 What We Like:

-- Realistic scent profile
+- Realistic scent profile for effective training

-- Portable and easy to store
+- Portable and easy to carry

 What Could Be Improved:

-- Scent may fade in wet weather
+- Scent may diminish in wet weather

-- Bottle size is small for frequent training
+- Small bottle size for frequent use

 3. Dog Bone Game Recovery RealHide Deer Hide Drag